to home page«Home

 It seems that Spencer Austen may have been renamed Spencer Leigh in January 1837 when he was 3 years old.

-The rest of the children were born at "Scarletts":
+The rest of the children were born at "Scarlets":

-Mary Augusta was the first Austen-Leigh, born on 2 February 1838 and Edward Compton was the first male Austen-Leigh, born 1 May 1839; Augustus was born 17 July 1840; George Raymond 20 December 1841 but he died at "Scarletts" on 4 July 1842 and was buried at Knowl Hill.
+Mary Augusta was the first Austen-Leigh, born on 2 February 1838 and Edward Compton was the first male Austen-Leigh, born 1 May 1839; Augustus was born 17 July 1840; George Raymond 20 December 1841 but he died at "Scarlets" on 4 July 1842 and was buried at Knowl Hill.
 William, the youngest of the ten children was born on 11 May 1843.

 Education